 - UNDERLOADS: Students must enroll in a minimum of twelve credit hours in a regular semester, except for students who have received credit load accommodations from the Department of Accessibility Services (DAS).
 The academic affairs office in each school may allow a student to drop below 12 hours as a part of a response to exceptional circumstances. - OVERLOADS: Students may petition the academic affairs office of their undergraduate program (OUE in ECAS, ASC in Oxford, Nursing Program Director, and BBA Advising in the BBA program) to overload up to twenty-two (22) credit hours.
 These petitions will be considered if the student's cumulative GPA is above 3.5, and/or if there are extraordinary reasons for this exception.
 Students should not expect to be approved for exceptions on a regular basis.
 Students with outstanding incomplete grades at the start of a semester may not overload.
 International students need additional permission from International Student & Scholar Services office to underload and should consult Oxford's International Student Program office.
 Students receiving financial aid should consult with the Oxford College Financial Aid Office regarding effects of underloading on aid.
 All credit for academic work must be awarded in the semester in which the work is undertaken, including summer sessions and internships.
 Student responsibilities: enroll in at least (twelve) 12 credits each regular semester and no more than nineteen (19).
 Satisfy eligibility requirements, follow procedures, and meet all deadlines if an overload or underload is desired.
 Consult with Oxford ISP, as applicable.
-GENERAL EDUCATION PROGRAM REQUIREMENTS Blue Plan General Education Requirements (Fall 2023 and beyond) The following information relates to the Blue GER Plan.
+GENERAL EDUCATION PROGRAM REQUIREMENTS The following information relates to the Blue GER Plan.
 Students who began their studies at Oxford College in, or after Fall 2023 will follow these requirements.
-Note: Only courses with the new GER tags (noted below) satisfy the Blue GER Plan.
-Courses which retain GER tags from the Gold plan do not count towards completion of the Blue GER Plan.
+Note: Only courses with the GER tags (noted below) satisfy the Blue GER Plan.
 If you have any questions about which courses satisfy your requirements, please contact the Advising Support Center.
 Exploration Courses Exploration courses ensure that students take courses in a variety of fields, across the liberal arts curriculum.
 These courses are the foundation of the general education experience, giving students experience in a variety of academic areas at the outset of their studies at Emory, and introducing them to different intellectual approaches, tools, and evidence.
 Students must complete: - Humanities and Arts [HA] (1 course) - Natural Science [NS] (1 course) - Quantitative Reasoning [QR] (1 course) - Social Science [SS] (1 course) Timeframe: All courses in the exploration area must be completed by Oxford graduation.
 Expression & Communication Communication-intensive courses are designed to improve communication skills through frequent writing, speaking, listening, and designing across academic and non-academic situations.
 Teachers across discourse communities encourage, guide, and communicate high standards to students through instruction and example.
 Communication-intensive classes focus on both the product and the process of developing appropriate and effective communication skills.
 Learning to be an ethical communicator is a focus of the courses, and instruction (materials, assignments, feedback) is designed to foster this growth in students.